Drawing from the Crowd: A Citizen Science Platform for Mapping Ukiyo-e Cultural Geography

-Drawing from the Crowd began as a six-month research initiative (August 2024–January 2025) funded by The Nippon Foundation's Social Innovators Collaboration (NSIC), developed in collaboration with the University of Zurich's Chair of East Asian Art History.
-Building on this foundation, we secured implementation funding through a Career Grant from the Graduate Campus at the University of Zurich.
+Drawing from the Crowd began as a research initiative funded by The Nippon Foundation's Social Innovators Collaboration (NSIC), developed with the University of Zurich's Chair of East Asian Art History.
+The platform launched in October 2025, and our growing community of citizen scientists is now helping to reveal how historic prints (ukiyo-e) positioned viewers to experience Japan's landscapes.

-By exploring the relationship between depicted and actual landscapes, we deepen our understanding of Japan's historical geography while highlighting the importance of cultural and environmental preservation.
-Your contributions help scholars across disciplines refine our understanding of spatial representation in early modern Japanese visual culture.
+By matching depicted landscapes with modern topography, we deepen our understanding of Japan's historical geography while highlighting the importance of cultural preservation.
+Every contribution—yours included—helps scholars refine our understanding of spatial representation in early modern Japanese visual culture.

 The Project

 "Drawing from the Crowd: A Citizen Science Platform for Mapping Ukiyo-e Cultural Geography" began as one of five projects selected for the 2024 Nippon Social Innovator's Collaboration (NSIC), funded by The Nippon Foundation.
+As the funder's stipulation was to create a socially impactful project with other scholarship alumni, this not only led to the project, but to an incredibly fruitful meeting of minds from interdisciplinary fields.
 Building on this foundation, we secured implementation funding through a Career Grant from the Graduate Campus at the University of Zurich.

 The platform launched publicly in October 2025, and we began citizen science outreach in December 2025.
 We are now actively building our community of contributors while expanding our print collection through partnerships with institutions worldwide.